By Zack Smith

 If it's brown, flush it down.
 If it's yellow, let it mellow.

-to make it easier for you to limit your showers to 5 or 10 minutes.
+- To conserve shower water, put an egg timer in the bathroom to make it easier for you to limit your showers to 5 or 10 minutes.

 - Every time you open your fridge's door,